On not giving up

 But I still love to learn new things.
 What gives?

 Additionally, there are so many things in the world to learn.
-You dont know anything about the thousands of different cultures, languages and foods in the world.
-You don’t know anything about just how complex seemingly simple things like rain, color, rocks, and more, can get.
-Whats absolutely bizzare to me, is how pretty much every single subject or topic you could possibly want to learn in life, has at least one poor soul who dedicated their life to the study of the matter.
-In Japan for example, the entire process of wiping the floor down is a meticulous cultural tradition.
+You don’t know anything about the thousands of different cultures, languages, and foods in the world.
+You don't know anything about just how complex seemingly simple things like rain, color, rocks, and more, can get.
+What’s absolutely bizarre to me is how pretty much every single subject or topic you could possibly want to learn in life has at least one poor soul who dedicated their life to the study of the matter.
+In Japan, for example, the entire process of wiping the floor down is a meticulous cultural tradition.

 Because of this, the pain of failing and falling flat on my face every single day is worth it.
-Its worth it to constantly be in a state of unknowing and confusion, because you’re actively in the process of learning new thing about the world.
+It’s worth it to constantly be in a state of unknowing and confusion because you're actively in the process of learning new things about the world.
 Things that you didn’t know yesterday, but you know today.

 I genuinely believe that actively pursuing new things to learn, academic or not, is one part of having a happy and fulfilling life.